Data table formats

 Here is a short excerpt from the score table for urn:mavedb:00000003-a-1.

-That this dataset uses hgvs_nt as the primary variant key.
+This dataset uses hgvs_nt as the primary variant key.
 It has several additional data columns with the scores and error estimates for multiple biological replicates.

 Note that some variants do not have a score.
 This is permitted (and encouraged) as long as there is some data provided for that variant, such as a score in an individual replicate or some counts.